 Double Quoted String

-to escape a dollar sign inside double quoted string, precede it with GRAVE ACCENT `.
+To escape a dollar sign inside double quoted string, precede it with GRAVE ACCENT `.

-to include a double quote inside a double quoted string, precede it with GRAVE ACCENT `
+To include a double quote inside a double quoted string, precede it with GRAVE ACCENT `

 Single Quoted String

 Single quote is literal.
 Can contain multiple lines.